ibm-cloud-docs/key-protect/data-security.md

 ### General Data Protection Regulation (GDPR)
 {: #gdpr}

 The GDPR seeks to create a harmonized data protection law framework across the EU.
-This regulation aims to give citizens back the control of their personal data, and impose strict rules on any entity that hosts and processes the data.
+The regulation aims to give citizens back the control of their personal data, and impose strict rules on any entity that hosts and processes that data.

 {{site.data.keyword.IBM_notm}} is committed to providing clients and {{site.data.keyword.IBM_notm}} Business Partners with innovative data privacy, security, and governance solutions to assist them in their journey to GDPR readiness.